 Shortly after being elected in Summer 2017, Luke was promoted by Jeremy Corbyn to be the Parliamentary Private Secretary to Sue Hayman MP, the Shadow Secretary of State for Environment, Food and Rural Affairs.

 Following a mini-reshuffle in July 2018, Jeremy Corbyn announced Luke was promoted to become Labour’s Shadow Fisheries Minister.
-Luke takes over from the Labour MP for Halifax, Holly Lynch MP, who is having a baby.

 What does Luke do as Shadow Fisheries Minister?